 If you find a home that piques your interest, you should call the contact and see if there is an open house.
 If there is not, ask if you can schedule a tour of the home.
 The home search can be a long process and shouldn't be rushed, so be patient!

-Figure Out What You Want from a Home
+Figure Out What You Want in a Home

-Once you have been looking at the realty scene for a while, you may start to discover certain aspects of homes that appeal to you more than others.
-In addition, you will also probably start to notice things in homes that you strongly dislike.
-Once you have some ideas of what you are looking for in a home, you should make a list of home attributes, categorized into three areas:
+Once you have been looking at the housing scene for a while, you will discover certain aspects of homes that appeal to you more than others.
+You will see things about homes that you strongly like or dislike.
+Make a list of these home attributes and categorize them into three areas:

-- Deal-Breakers -- This category should be filled with a list of home attributes that make a house an absolute no-go.
-For example, homes in high crime areas or near airports often make this list for people.
-Other examples include houses in natural disaster areas (tornados, floods), as well as homes that are near things like landfills or feedlots.
+- Deal-Breakers: These attributes make a house an absolute no-go.
+For example, homes in high crime areas or near airports often make this list for home seekers.
+Other examples include homes in areas that flood, in a sinkhole zone, near landfills, or feedlots.

-If you follow the home search steps above and later decide to hire a real estate agent, you will probably find that your preparation will come in handy when working with your agent.
-If you can direct your agent to homes that you know you are interested in, and also show your agent your home preferences list, the agent should be able to work for you in an efficient manner.
+If you decide to hire a real estate agent, you will find that your preparations will come in handy.
+You can direct your agent to homes that you know you are interested in, and also show your agent your home preferences list.
+Your agent should be able to work for you in an efficient manner.